I see empty or partial restores for my Amazon Simple Storage Service (Amazon S3) bucket when I restore S3 objects in AWS Backup.

 The object restores as a delete marker

-- You delete an object without specifying the version ID.
+- You delete an object and didn't specify the version ID.

-- You configure a lifecycle in a versioning-activated bucket.
+- You configure a lifecycle in a versioning-enabled bucket.

 The object isn't in the backup

-The following are the most common reasons why an object isn't in the backup:
+The following are reasons why an object isn't in the backup.

 The object isn't in the bucket when the backup initiates

-Note: AWS Backup restores the object version that's present as the latest version in the S3 bucket at the time when you create the backup.
+Note: AWS Backup restores the object version as the latest version in the S3 bucket at the time when you create the backup.

 AWS Backup can't access the object or restore the object because of missing or incorrect permissions

-When objects can't copy because of permission issues, AWS Backup for Amazon S3 doesn't fail a backup.
-Make sure that your Amazon S3 restore policy for AWS Backup has the required permissions to complete a restore.
-For a complete list of permissions, see Customer managed policies.
+When objects can't copy because of permissions issues, AWS Backup for Amazon S3 doesn't fail a backup.
+To resolve this issue, use the AWSBackupServiceRolePolicyForS3Restore policy that has the required permissions to complete a restore.

 - AWS Identity and Access Management (IAM) policy

-- AWS KMS key policy: To allow IAM policies in your key policy, add the default key policy statement.
-For more information, see Allows access to the AWS account and enables IAM policies.
+Note: To allow IAM policies in your key policy, add the default key policy statement.

 The object is in an archival storage class of Amazon S3